 On top of the overview of traffic management, this chapter also tries to describe the characteristics of traffic individual, traffic flow and traffic network in order to show the causes and solution directions of traffic management.
 The importance of effective CNM is stated here.
 The limited cases showed in this chapter indicate the lack of operation and practice of CNM.
 Most of the state-of-the-art CNM cases didn't include a demonstrative or detailed strategy framework, nor did any structural methodology for implementation.
 In a sense, the limited projects and ambiguous operation of CNM show the extent of complexity, both on the scientific level and the practical level.
 In fact, the complexity of CNM could be a main reason why the PPA project has been halted.
 As far as described, the PPA project is one of the most comprehensive and innovative CNM practice.
 The re-launching of the PPA project is inevitable.
-With the proposed control strategy and methodology for the PPA project [1, 15], the core of this thesis project is to simulate and evaluate the effect of CNM in the scope of the PPA project as well as assess the proposed CNM assessment methodology that are used in this thesis project in the Netherlands.
+With the proposed control strategy and methodology for the PPA project [1, 15], the core of this thesis project is to simulate and evaluate the effect of CNM in the scope of the PPA project as well as assess the proposed CNM assessment methodology that are used in this thesis project.
+Needless to say, this thesis project is motivated by and contributed to the future completion of the PPA project in the Netherlands.